Chlorinator Well Water Package J-PRO-22 with Solution Tank

 - Dimensions: 35 gallon model: 18" wide x 33", height including pump is 44".

-- Digital speed adjustment makes adjusting the pump fast and easy for incredibly accurate injection
+- Digital speed adjustment makes adjusting the pump fast and easy for accurate injection

-- De-gassing vent built-in makes the pump great for chlorination use
+- De-gassing valve built-in makes the pump great for chlorination use

 - Unlike Stenner-style peristaltic pumps: no pump tube failures, no rollers to go bad, needs less service, and good for continuous duty